 “Mr. President—” a plump secretary was clipping down the floors, her heels resounding through the empty hall.
 A few strands of gray streaked through her hair.

 “It’s Glibson, Jane.”
 A sharp looking man in a sharper suit, Glibson was the President of the United States, fresh off of elections, though it had actually been a while, and a tad too polished for the Pentagon.
 A fact Jane hadn’t thought possible until now.

-She lowered her Blackberry from her eyes and glanced at him, “It’s Dr. Harris, Mr. President.”
+She lowered her Blackberry (cell-phone) from her eyes and glanced at him, “It’s Dr. Harris, Mr. President.”

 “Well, Dr. Harris, perhaps you could just give me the summary.
 Very high-level?”